Meet the Wadars Team

 Sharon has been working for Wadars as a finance officer since May 2011.
 Prior to this she was a volunteer fosterer with Wadars of rabbits and guinea pigs.

 Outside of work she enjoys spending time with her pets, all of whom were adopted from Wadars.

 Sophia Wilks - Fundraising & Volunteer Coordinator

-Sophia is our newest member of staff, taking over the fundraising & volunteer coordinator role in July 2017.
+Sophia joined us as fundraising & volunteer coordinator role in July 2017.